You are here

 J.D., New York University

 Steve Solow is a former Co-Director of the Pace Environmental Litigation Clinic (1992 -1994).
-For the past sixteen years he has taught the Pace Washington DC Externship Program.
-Before coming to Pace he served as a prosecutor with the New York State Organized Crime Task Force.
-After leaving Pace he was a prosecutor and then chief of the Department of Justice Environmental Crimes Section.
+For the past two decades, he has taught the Washington DC Externship Program.
+Before coming to the Elisabeth Haub School of Law he served as a prosecutor with the New York State Organized Crime Task Force.
+After leaving the school, he was a prosecutor and then chief of the Department of Justice Environmental Crimes Section.
 As chief of the Environmental Crimes Section, he supervised 30 federal prosecutors and oversaw the prosecution of environmental criminal cases nationwide.
 He coordinated an international law enforcement initiative to combat the smuggling of banned chemicals into the United States and served on an Interpol Workgroup.

 Steve received his B.A. from Brown University and his J.D. from New York University School of Law.
 Following graduation he was a law clerk to the Hon.
 Harold L. Murphy, United States District Court Judge for the Northern District of Georgia.